sitectl/cuttle/docs/deploy_2fa_secured_bastion.md

 The easiest of the options is Google Authenticator as there are plenty of OTP clients to use, including the Google Authenticator phone app.

-we have an extra file in our inventory called `bastion-users.yml` which we can inject into our ansible runs with `-e "@envs/example/bastion/bastion-users.yml"`.
-While we can do a full `site.yml` run to add the users, we can also be a bit more targeted by running it with just the necessary tags:
+To enable 2FA for the `bobsmith` user we can do a targeted ansible run by setting the necessary tags and setting the `twofa_enabled` variable.

 ```
 $ ursula --provisioner=vagrant envs/example/bastion \